CWP Portfolio

 The Mouse - EP

 The Mouse is a project very near and dear to my heart.
-It started as a pitch in my CW-422 class for the capstone project.
-I insisted to Nicole Kwan that I was going to make a multi-song EP in the style of Alan Parsons Project based on the novel Nova by Samuel R. Delaney, and I was going to do it in six weeks.
+It started as a pitch in my CW-422 class (Advanced Production for Writers) for the capstone project.
+I insisted to Nicole Kwan that I was going to make a multi-song EP in the style of Alan Parsons Project, based on the novel Nova by Samuel R. Delaney—and I was going to do it all in six weeks, starting completely from scratch.
 She cautioned me against this (for which I’m grateful) and suggested I focus on one song.
 So, I created “Fate” for the capstone project.
-I was very happy to get to return to The Mouse this semester to re-mix “Fate” and bring something like the original EP concept into the world.
-In the end, the EP is no longer a series of character studies from Nova, it’s much more of a mishmash of moments from my life, my thoughts on politics, and concepts from the book.
+I was very happy to get to return to The Mouse this semester to re-mix “Fate” and expand the concept with two new songs, bringing something similar to the original pitch for the EP into the world.
+In the end however, the EP is no longer a series of character studies from Nova, it’s much more a mishmash of moments from my life, my thoughts on politics, and concepts from the book.

-“Synthetic Sounds” will bear resemblance to scenes from Nova for anyone who has read the book, but they’ll also notice that it includes details that don’t match the book at all.
-This song is the most personal or autobiographical song on the EP, combining parts of my own life with the themes of Nova.
+• “Synthetic Sounds” will bear resemblance to scenes from Nova for anyone who has read the book, but they’ll also notice that it includes details that don’t match the book at all.
+This song is the most personal or autobiographical song on the EP, combining parts of my own life with the some of the themes of Nova.

-“Phone Call” is where the EP finds itself the farthest from Nova.
-Certain themes in the song are reflections of the novel, but the song mostly deals with the real-world effects of the excessive force, interrogation techniques, and immunity of law enforcement, the rising use of facial recognition technology by those agencies, and the lack of federal privacy laws in the US.
-Vote for your right to privacy, call your politicians, and make sure your friends and family are aware of their rights.
+• “Phone Call” is where the EP finds itself the farthest from Nova.
+Certain themes in the song are reflections of the novel, but the song mostly deals with the real-world effects of the excessive force, interrogation techniques, and broad immunity of law enforcement, the rising use of facial recognition technology by those agencies, and the lack of substantial federal privacy laws in the US.